holymass/assets/README.md

-# mass
+# masses

-Mass in the Catholic Church.
+Masses in the Catholic Church.

 ## License